 Medical studies are among the most competitive subjects - because the demand of students who want to become medical doctors is much bigger than the number of places available.
 The application procedure is rather complex.
 As a rule of thumb, you need to have an excellent GPA in your A-Levels and/or meet one of the alternative application requirements that allow you to get admitted (e.g. admission test, interview, several years of work experience).

 At the public universities the study is basically free of charge (exception: non-EU foreigners in Baden-Württermberg and certain Masters).
 At the private universities the fees are about 50,000 - 100,000 € in total.

-Further ReadingHow to study medicine in Germany: 10 things international students need to know (2021/22)
+Further ReadingHow to study medicine in Germany: 10 things to know

 Terminology: University vs. Med school

 Depending on where you are from, you may know different terms for higher education institutions and facilities that train people to become doctors.
 No matter if you call it medical university or med school, or if you use MBBS as synonymous to ‘training to become a doctor’, when you transfer to the German system it is usually the medical faculty of a university that will offer your medical training.
 The few exceptions are the universities that are specialized in medical subjects only, such as the Hannover Medical School (MHH) which is the medical university located in the capital of Lower Saxony.

 If you come from a university system in which you can start your training to be a doctor by transferring to a medical school after finishing an undergraduate degree in a more or less related subject, you should also be aware that training to become a doctor in Germany starts after a student’s A-Levels, meaning after they finish high school.
 Medical education in Germany is not separated into an undergraduate and graduate degree.
 Rather, it is one comprehensive training.